- What is a toll road violation and what is the process for resolving a violation?

 How can I avoid getting a violation if I drove The Toll Roads, but do not have an account?

 If you drove The Toll Roads and do not have a FasTrak or ExpressAccount, you can pay tolls via our One-Time-Toll payment option.
-One-Time-Toll was created specifically for area visitors and infrequent users of The Toll Roads.
-The One-Time-Toll payment option may be used on the 73, 133, 241 or 261 Toll Roads and may be used as often as needed.
-After driving The Toll Roads, pay your toll(s) using our free app or online at TheTollRoads.com using the One-Time-Toll feature.
-To help drivers with the transition from cash to all electronic tolling, the One-Time-Toll payment period has been extended from 48 hours to 5 days.
+The One-Time-Toll payment option must be used within 5 days before or five days after driving The Toll Roads.
+It may be used as often as needed.
+Pay a One-Time-Toll using our free app or online at TheTollRoads.com using the One-Time-Toll feature.

 - What is the penalty for a toll road violation?